RiccardoPondini/Time-Series-Analysis/README.md

 The key steps and methods include:

------Univariate analysis and ADF tests to confirm stationarity.
+----- Univariate analysis and ADF tests to confirm stationarity -----

------ARDL modeling and Pesaran-Shin-Smith tests for short-run dynamics and error correction modeling.
+----- ARDL modeling and Pesaran-Shin-Smith tests for short-run dynamics and error correction modeling -----

------Engle-Granger and Johansen cointegration tests to identify long-run relationships.
+----- Engle-Granger and Johansen cointegration tests to identify long-run relationships -----

------VAR/VECM modeling to explore dynamic interdependencies.
+----- VAR/VECM modeling to explore dynamic interdependencies -----

------Hodrick-Prescott filtering to separate trend and cyclical components.
+----- Hodrick-Prescott filtering to separate trend and cyclical components -----

------Interpretation of adjustment speeds and cointegrating vectors.
+----- Interpretation of adjustment speeds and cointegrating vectors -----

 The study is a robust demonstration of macroeconomic time series techniques applied to international price transmission and external shocks, offering useful insights for economic forecasting and policy modeling.